- Got any advice for improving my chances of getting in?

 Graduate students often write book reviews that appear in The Hollins Critic; they serve regularly as Poetry Readers and Assistant Editors.

 In the past, students interested in publishing have started their own 'zines.
 Every spring, students in the advanced seminars take part in judging The Nancy Thorp Poetry Prize, one of the country’s top prizes for high school poets.
-A group of students screens the finalists from well over 1000 nationwide entries.
+A group of students screens the finalists from well over 1000 nationwide entries, and MFA students also help choose the finalists for the undergrad poetry and fiction contests at our annual Lex Allen Literary Festival.

 - What opportunities for teaching and training will I have?